 There’s a wide range of dog-friendly hotels available to stay at in Washington, D.C., including some very stylish pet-friendly options, perfect for a capital time in the capital along with your pup.

 Alternatively, stay in the West End adjacent to Georgetown at the Fairmont Washington DC.
-Pets also stay for free at this property, with no size restrictions – just ensure your dog is kept on a leash outside your room and isn’t left unattended.
-It’s just a short walk to the Francis Field Dog Park, plus Georgie, the canine ambassador, loves to welcome everyone.
+Pets also stay for no additional fee at this property, with no size restrictions.
+Food and water bowls are provided, along with an off-leash area.
+Georgie, the canine ambassador, loves to welcome everyone, and it’s just a short walk to the Francis Field Dog Park.

 You May Also Like